-The rising cost of living increases the strain on customer bills and therefore cash collection.
-However, we have 81 per cent of household customers on direct debit and payment plans and, with the help of proactive engagement, innovative solutions and tailored assistance, we have achieved our best ever performance for cash collection.
-This has contributed to bad debt remaining at an all time low of 1.8 per cent of household revenue.
+Cost-of-living pressures continue to place a strain on customers' ability to pay their bills.
+However, we have 80 per cent of household customers on direct debit and payment plans and, through proactive engagement and tailored assistance, we continue to achieve strong cash collection.
+This has contributed to a low bad debt charge of 1.6 per cent.